realkoder/CloudNativeCatalog-Service/README.md

 ## Using Tilt, Octant and Kubeval to configure the kubernetes cluster
 ###### Tilt
-Tilt is used for maneging the deployment of application for kubernetes cluster instead of relying on cli kubectl.
+Tilt is used for managing the deployment of application for kubernetes cluster instead of relying on cli kubectl.
 It's defined in Tiltfile placed in project root folder and the syntax is `Starlark`.